gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

 These files are not cryptographically hashed and are thus not protected.
 It is insecure to allow files containing code or critical information; developers must not allow files blindly!

+### File Policy

+    sgx.file_policy=[default|audit]
+    (Default: default)

+This syntax specifies the file policy, determining the behavior of authentication when opening file.
+By default, only `sgx.trusted_files.foo` and `sgx.allowed_files.foo` explicitly declared in manifest are allowed for access.
+If the file policy is `audit`, all files other than trusted and allowed are allowed for access, and Graphene-SGX emits a warning message for every such file.
+This is a convenient way to determine the set of files that the ported application uses.

 ### Trusted Child Processes

     sgx.trusted_children.[identifier]=[URI of signature (.sig)]